jayeshchaudhari7/Virtual_Assistant/README.md

-create a .env file in backend folder and add in this .
+create a .env file in backend folder and add in this .<br>
 PORT = 8000
 MONGODB_URL="Enter your mongodb server URL" JWT_SECRET="Enter you secret key"